grafana/github-datasource/docs/sources/setup/_index.md

 weight: 100
 ---

-# Set up the GitHub data source plugin
+# Set up the GitHub data source plugin for Grafana

 To set up the GitHub data source plugin for Grafana, refer to the following topics: